salvatorenitopi/proj_advanced_programming/README.md

 # README #

-Per la documentazione di questa repository consultare il file relazione.pdf
+A full guide is available in the file relazione.pdf (Italian only)